 In the early years learning mathematics through structured play is an important aspect of our teaching.
 The development of early mathematical understanding takes place through role play and experience in sand, water and construction equipment.
 Pupils sort, match, count, compare quantities, describe patterns and explore relationships between shape and space.

-From then on, mathematics is taught daily using The Primary Framework for Mathematics (2008) which identifies 7 areas of mathematics:
+From then on, mathematics is taught daily using National Curriculum for Mathematics (2014) which identifies these areas of mathematics:

 There are key objectives (targets) within each area and for each year group.
 These key objectives suggest what most children in that year group should know, understand and be able to do by the end of the year.
-Target leaflets are given to parents at the beginning of each academic year.
+Target leaflets are given to parents at the beginning of each academic year (see below).

 Mental mathematics features strongly in each lesson.
 We teach strategies and discuss their efficiency when solving problems.
 The learning of basic number facts, including times tables, is very important.
 As pupils acquire mental strategies,they are also taught standard written methods to solve problems (for example, long multiplication and division)